 Rather than bite or musk, water moccasins would much rather try and escape.
 If they see somebody coming towards them, they’ll try and get away by entering the water.

 Water moccasins hang out on logs or branches next to the water’s edge so that they can dive in for a quick getaway.
 They know that they can move quicker in the water than they can on land.

 Water moccasins will eat almost anything—well, anything apart from leaves and plants.
 Like all snakes, they eat mammals and birds, as well as small amphibians (frogs and toads).

-They find it difficult to swim and hunt/bite at the same time, so they’ll try and corner a fish up against a log or the bank before going in for the kill.
+But aside from that, they eat a lot of fish, as well as small turtles that they find in the water.
+They’ll hunt for fish in shallow waters.
+They find it more difficult to swim and bite at the same time, so they’ll try and corner a fish up against a log or the bank before going in for the kill.

 But their diet doesn’t stop there.
-They’ll eat insects too like cicadas, snails, slugs, and caterpillars.
+They’ll eat insects like cicadas, snails, slugs, and caterpillars.
 All sorts of studies on cottonmouths have looked into what they eat, and the list is almost endless.
 They’ll even eat other snakes, including other cottonmouths.

 Since they spend so much time in the water, water moccasins have become accomplished swimmers.
 Most snakes, including sea snakes, swim while entirely underwater.
 Non-aquatic snakes will do the same, but with their head poking out of the top of the water.

 However, water moccasins are able to keep their whole body at water level.
 That’s important because they can’t breathe underwater, and this stops them from having to come up for air all the time while they swim.